 I don’t know much about Meketa Group, other than the fact they have a fantastic library of their own white papers on their website.
 The papers all well structured, clear, logical, and I always come out having learned something after reading them.
 A diamond in the rough, and a great resource.

 Step 1) Read this post, called The Psychology of Money.

 Step 2) Read everything else he’s ever written.

-Morningstar are well-known for their excellent research.
+Morningstar are well-known for their excellent investment research.
 Being one of the major data providers to the investments industry, the huge of amount of information they have access to certainly gives them the tools to work with.
-My favourite authors include Ben Johnson, Jeff Ptak, and Alex Bryan, and my favourite of Morningstar’s periodic freely available reports are their ‘Active versus Passive Barometer’ (there’s one for the US and one for Europe) and their ‘Morningstar Markets Observer’.
+My favourite authors include Ben Johnson, Jeff Ptak, and Alex Bryan.
+They also produce periodic long-form reports on the state of the investing industry (for free), including Morningstar’s ‘Active versus Passive Barometer’ (there’s one for the US and one for Europe) and their ‘Morningstar Markets Observer’.

 The guys at Newfound Research put out some amazingly detailed analysis, especially for a free blog.
 They’re particularly good at diving into the details on trend following, and really any form of systematic factor investing.
 Their posts on rebalance timing luck are a must-read for anyone implementing a factor-based approach.
 Definitely not one for beginners, but a fantastic resource for those wanting insights into quantitative factor investing.

 Another convert to the simple and transparent style of investing, Preston maintains a blog at FP Wealth.
 His notes are particularly useful for understanding the drawbacks of private equity and endowments, with particularly useful notes on how investors can be lured into illiquid investments through promises of high returns through the inappropriate use of internal rates of return (IRRs).